-Imig Music Building
+Imig Music Building, S203A

-John Davis is Professor of Jazz Studies and Associate Dean for Faculty Affairs and Operations.
-He is an active clinician, performer and guest conductor throughout the United States and Canada.
-He joined the University of Colorado faculty in 1999 and has taught courses in jazz history, jazz administration and pedagogy, big band, combo, vocal jazz, and jazz techniques.
-Under his direction, the program was awarded 14 Down Beat magazine Student Music Awards and was recognized by the university chancellor as one of the University’s “core programs of excellence.”
-Among other accomplishments, Jazz Ensemble I performed at the 2004 International Association of Jazz Education (IAJE) conference in New York City and was recognized as one of the nation’s outstanding big bands by Down Beat Magazine in 2003 and 2005.
-The band released a 2003 CD, CU ‘Round Midnight, which features the music and artistry of Jim McNeely, and a 2006 release; CU Over the Rainbow.
-Prior to his appointment at CU, he served as Assistant Director of Jazz Studies at the University of Northern Colorado, where he was also Festival Coordinator for the UNC/Greeley Jazz Festival for six years.
+Davis joined the University of Colorado Boulder faculty in 1999 as director of jazz studies and has taught courses in jazz history, jazz administration and pedagogy, big band, combo, vocal jazz, jazz techniques, and management and leadership.
+Under his direction, the jazz program was awarded 14 DownBeat magazine Student Music Awards, was recognized by the University of Colorado Boulder chancellor as one of the university’s “core programs of excellence” and was the first named program on our campus when it became the Thompson Jazz Studies Program in 2013.
+Prior to his appointment at CU Boulder, Davis served as assistant director of jazz studies at the University of Northern Colorado, where he also served as festival coordinator for the UNC/Greeley Jazz Festival for six years.